sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/02-spring-boot-testing-tutorial.md

 * **(5)** We are asserting the expected output with actual output using **JUnit 5** based assertions.
 * **(6)** We are asserting the expected output with actual output using **Assertj** based assertions.

 {{< box tip >}}
 **TIP:**

 While JUnit5 assertions such as **Assertions.assertEquals()** does the job, **Assertj** assertions are fluent, and you get various convenient assertion methods depending on the type of the object.

+To learn more about using AssertJ, you can watch [Why using Assertj assertions much better?](https://www.youtube.com/watch?v=Ri_fiEr3wMg) video.
 {{< /box >}}

 ## Testing application slices using Spring's Test Slice annotations